 If you came to the United States on a visitor or tourist visa (B-2), you are expected to leave within a certain time.
 That time is shown on your Form I-94 Arrival/Departure Record, which you can access on the Customs and Border Protection (CBP) website.

 However, if you believe you have some grounds upon which to obtain U.S. lawful permanent residence (a green card), you might hope to simply stay in the U.S. while awaiting your green card, even after you are supposed to leave.
 The bottom line is, you'd need to get your green card application in before your visitor stay expires.

-We'll discuss here not only what normally happens when someone overstays a visa, but whether people who have overstayed can ever successfully get a green card.
+We'll discuss here not only what normally happens when someone overstays a visa, but the rare situations in which people who have overstayed can successfully get a U.S. green card.

 By remaining in the U.S. without taking these steps first, you violate U.S. immigration laws, most likely accrue what's known as "unlawful presence," and can be removed or subjected to future penalties.

 To reiterate, you cannot, in most cases, allow your permitted stay to expire and then file an extension or change of status application to get you a new nonimmigrant (temporary) status; or else an adjustment of status application, to get you U.S. lawful permanent residence (a green card).